Kim Novak: 1992–present: Retirement

 After years of seclusion, Novak started to make public appearances more frequently as she felt her body of work was being more appreciated.

 In 2013, she was recognized as the guest of honor by the Cannes Film Festival and attended the 2013 Festival, where she introduced a new restored version of Vertigo.
 She also took part in the festival's closing ceremony as a presenter, earning a standing ovation upon her entrance.

 In 2014, she was a presenter at the 86th Academy Awards.
 That same year, she appeared at the TCM Classic Film Festival, where she unveiled her painting Vertigo / Vortex of Delusion commissioned by the TCM network as part of their 20th anniversary.
 Novak also introduced a screening of her 1958 movie, Bell Book and Candle, during the Festival.
 Also in 2014, Novak was invited by Cunard Line to be a speaker on board during a New York-to-London cruise on RMS Queen Mary 2.
 She introduced screenings of Vertigo and Bell, Book and Candle, and did a Q&A session with Hollywood expert Sue Cameron, who is also her manager.
 That same year, Novak appeared with both of her art mentors, Harley Brown and Richard McKinley, for a solo show of her paintings at the Butler Institute of American Art.

 In 2015, Novak attended the 22nd Febiofest international film festival, where she received the Kristián Award for her contribution to world cinema and also had an exhibition of her paintings at the Strahov Monastery.
 She hosted special screenings of Vertigo featuring live performances of Bernard Herrmann's score by members of the Toronto Symphony Orchestra at the 2015 Toronto International Film Festival and by members of the San Francisco Symphony at the Louise M. Davies Symphony Hall in 2016.
 Also in 2016, Novak was invited by Turner Classic Movies to be a guest on their Caribbean Cruise where she sold five of her paintings and was able to raise nearly $7,000 for the prevention of teenage suicide with the auction of a framed giclée of her.

 In 2018, Novak joined in conversation with Larry King for a Q&A session at the Grauman's Egyptian Theatre, in celebration of Vertigos 60th Anniversary.
 That same year, she was the recipient of a special sold-out tribute from the Castro Theatre.

+In 2020, Novak gave a rare interview for CBS News Sunday Morning.
+That same year, she appeared in the first documentary devoted to her, Kim Novak : The Golden Age Rebel.

+In 2025, Novak received the Golden Lion for Lifetime Achievement at the Venice Film Festival, where she also presented a new documentary about her, Kim Novak's Vertigo, directed by Alexandre O. Philippe.